tocco/tocco-docs/devops/continuous_delivery/new_release_branch.rst

     .. warning::

-      The commit will automaticly be merged into master and needs to be reverted there.
+      The commit will automatically be merged into master and needs to be reverted there.

 Sonar
 -----